barumau/pandunia/english/midi_pandunia.md

 3. **va** - location or moment (in general): at, in, on, by
 4. **za** - origin, beginning or cause: from, since, because
-5. **pa** - destination, end or purpose: to, till, until, for, then
+5. **ga** - destination, end or purpose: to, till, until, for, then

 A preposition begins a prepositional phrase.
 In a simple prepositional phrase the preposition is complemented by a pronoun or a noun phrase.